UNITED STATES of America, Plaintiff-Appellee, v. Misael HERNANDEZ-HERNANDEZ, Defendant-Appellant.

 Hernandez-Hernandez contends that the district court improperly enhanced his sentence for prior aggravated felony convictions that the government did not charge in the indictment, submit to a jury, and prove beyond a reasonable doubt.
 This argument is foreclosed by our decision in United States v.
 Pacheco-Zepeda, 234 F.3d 411, 415 (9th Cir.2000) (construing Apprendi to mean that the government is not required “to include [an

-Hernandez-Hernandez is subject to a 16-level increase in his base offense level if he previously was deported pursuant to a felony conviction for a crime of violence, defined as “any offense under federal, state, or local law that has as an element the use, attempted use, or threatened use of physical force against the person of another.” § 2L1.2(b)(l)(A)(ii), cmt. n. lB(iii).
-Taylor applies to the predicate offense determination under § 2L1.2.
-United States v.
-Pimentel-Flores, 339 F.3d 959, 967-68 (9th Cir.2003).
+Hernandez-Hernandez is subject to a 16-level increase in his base offense level if he previously was deported pursuant to a felony conviction for a crime of violence, defined as “any offense under federal, state, or local law that has as an element the use, attempted use, or threatened use of physical force against the person of another.”

 The California false imprisonment statute reaches both conduct that constitutes a crime of violence and conduct that does not; therefore, we use the modified categorical approach to examine “documentation or judicially noticeable facts that clearly establish that the conviction is a predicate conviction for enhancement purposes[,] such as the indictment, the judgment of conviction, jury instructions, a signed guilty plea, or the transcript from the plea proceedings.”
 Rivera-Sanchez, 247 F.3d at 908 (alteration in original) (quoting United States v.
 Casarez-Bravo, 181 F.3d 1074, 1077 (9th Cir.1999)); see United States v.
-Hemandez-Castellanos, 287 F.3d 876, 881 (9th Cir.2002).
+Hernandez-Castellanos, 287 F.3d 876, 881 (9th Cir.2002).5

 We must decide whether the district court properly followed the modified categorical approach when it relied on the facts contained in the stipulated 995 Motion to determine that Hernandez-Hernandez committed the offense of false imprisonment through the use of violence.
 We allow sentencing courts to consider signed plea agreements and plea transcripts in conjunction with other documents when making this determination.
 See United States v.
-Hernandez-Valdovinos, 352 F.3d 1243, 1248 (9th Cir.2003) (allowing the dis
+Hernandez-Valdovinos, 352 F.3d 1243, 1248 (9th Cir.2003) (allowing the dis-

 Our colleague in dissent criticizes the district court‘s reliance on the stipulation.
 The dissent argues that the defense counsel‘s stipulation in open court to the 995

 The purpose of the Taylor approach is “to determine if the record unequivocally establishes that the defendant was convicted of the generically defined crime, even if the statute defining the crime is overly inclusive.”
-Hernandez-Valdovinos, 352
+Hernandez-Valdovinos, 352 F.3d at 1247 (quoting United States v.
+Corona-Sanchez, 291 F.3d 1201, 1211 (9th Cir.2002) (en banc)).
+The district court did exactly as we have instructed.
+It looked to the statute of conviction and to judicially noticeable facts, the stipulated factual basis, which “unequivocally establish[]” that Hernandez-Hernandez‘s prior conviction involved the use of force and violence.
+The district court properly imposed a 16-level enhancement for a prior aggravated felony conviction.

 IV